-Cancer and Neurodegenerative Diseases
+Cancer and Neurodegenerative Diseases My project is entirely in-person.

 The Yang Lab at the Perelman School of Medicine studies the molecular and cellular mechanisms that protect against cancer and neurodegeneration.
 Our current projects focus on two areas: (1) the tumor suppressor p53, metabolism, and autophagy, and (2) protein quality control and neurodegenerative diseases.